Is PristineBlue compatible with other chemicals?

 If the stain has lightened or changed color where the sock was placed, the stain is mineral in nature and should be treated according to the suggestions below for mineral stain removal.

-If there is no change to the stain, make a similar pouch with a different old sock and . cup of PristineExtra.
+If there is no change to the stain, make a similar pouch with a different old sock and 1/2 cup to 1 cup of PristineExtra2.
 Repeat step 2.

 If the stain lightens or changes color, the stain is organic and should be treated according to the suggestions below for organic stain removal.

-MINERAL STAINS: lower the pH to 6.8, add 3 ounces of PristineClean per 1,000 gallons of pool water and filter for 48 hours.
-After stain has been removed, raise pH back to 7.2 – 7.6.
+MINERAL STAINS: Balance the water.
+Add 3 ounces of PristineClean per 1,000 gallons of pool water and filter for 48 hours.
+After stain has been removed, rebalance the water, if necessary.

 ***IMPORTANT: Chemicals can be considered HAZMAT by local authorities.
 It’s always better to use than throw away.
 CALL FIRST!